loryanstrant/PowerThings/README.md

 Designed to be used on a tablet mounted outside of your home office door, to show your availability to family members.

 You can [see it in action and an overview here](https://www.loryanstrant.com/2021/03/27/build-your-own-home-office-room-display-system/).

+### MVP Renewal Checker

+This Power App displays whether you have been renewed as a MVP or not by checking whether you have received an email with "Congratulations" in the subject from the Microsoft Global MVP account.